Salon Business Plan Template: How-To Guide + Example

 Functional Roles

-[Company name] will carry out its day-to-day operations primarily on an appointment basis.
+[Salon Name] will carry out its day-to-day operations primarily on an appointment basis.
 Walk-in clients will be served by the earliest available hairstylist, but priority will be given to clients who called ahead.
-In the meantime, waiting customers can divert themselves in the lounge, which features television and current popular magazines.
-The Company intends to employ [X] hairstylists and [A] assistants during peak hours and [Y] hairstylists and [B] assistants during off-peak hours.
-[Company name] anticipates having [Z] customers on a weekly basis.
+In the meantime, waiting customers can divert themselves to the lounge, which features television and current popular magazines.
+The salon intends to employ [X] hairstylists and [A] assistants during peak hours and [Y] hairstylists and [B] assistants during off-peak hours.
+[Salon name] anticipates having [Z] customers every week.

-In order to execute on [Company Name]’s business model, the Company needs to perform several functions.
-As a hair salon, the majority of employees will assist in upselling customers in addition to the primary functions as hair cutters and specialists (coloring, perms, etc.) [Company name] anticipates using the services of X employees, divided into the following roles.
+To execute [Salon Name]’s business model, the salon needs to perform several functions.
+As a salon, the majority of employees will assist in upselling customers in addition to the primary functions as hair cutters and specialists (coloring, perms, etc.) [Salon Name] anticipates using the services of X employees, divided into the following roles.

 Service Functions